 Stage 5: Resolution, Integration, & Healing

-The victim/survivor works to integrate the sexual violence into his/her life.
-He/she comes to accept the sexual assault as a part of their life which has not been forgotten, but no longer controls thoughts, feelings, and behaviors.
+The victim/survivor works to integrate the sexual violence into their life.
+They come to accept the sexual assault as a part of their life that has not been forgotten but no longer controls thoughts, feelings, and behaviors.